In the business world, a lot is accepted in the name of profit.

 Myth #1: Church Growth leads to happiness

 I’ve had the opportunity to work with a few different mega-churches and I’ve been able to look behind the scenes.
-They struggle with so many of the same problems.
+They struggle with so many of the same problems that smaller churches do.
 They are just covered up by quality production and fancy websites.
 But behind the scenes, leaders of these churches are wrestling with very real issues.
 If you were to sit in the meetings, you’d say, “I can’t believe they are still struggling with this.”

 A big church isn’t big because they have figured out all of the problems.
 In many ways, the problems are just bigger.

 Some of the most miserable leaders I know work in growing organizations.
 There are lots of people and lots of activity.
 It’s a merry-go-round that never stops.
 You think you’d be happier if the church was bigger, but just the opposite might be true.

 Heck, I believed this myth for a long time.